Educators and Parents! Check out this great session about Cyber Safety!

 The gorgeous illustrations in this picture book take young readers on a journey to Costa Rica where they will find ten sticky frog eggs clinging to a leaf.
 Only nine eggs hatch, and only eight tadpoles end up in the water.
 What will it take to survive the countdown to adulthood and begin the cycle again?
 Budding naturalists will learn about the treefrog, its habitats, and its predators as they turn the pages of this dazzling book.
 This book works for different levels and different children with just a few words on the page for the very youngest listeners and the fact-filled back pages to share with older readers.

-18 days ago, Ronette Burnette
+5 months ago, Ronette Burnette

 LLR 2026